'No Visible Bruises' Upends Stereotypes Of Abuse, Sheds Light On Domestic Violence

 Snyder and Dubus agree on the need to focus resources on women during the time when they are most at risk.

 "The first 90 days after a victim leaves [her partner] is the most dangerous time for them of any kind of violence," Snyder says.
-"Some of these protections ... that they established at the Jeanne Geiger Crisis Center [are] not a sort of permanent state of being, but a way to build systemic protections around a victim for a period of time to kind of ride [that] out."
+"Some of these protections ... that they established at the Jeanne Geiger Crisis Center [are] not a sort of permanent state of being but a way to build systemic protections around a victim for a period of time to kind of ride [that] out."

 Interview Highlights